 We may earn revenue from the products available on this page and participate in affiliate programs.

-For every student who has slogged through years of essays and final exams; dining hall dinners; and, more recently, Zoom lectures, the end is in sight.
+For every college student who has slogged through years of essays and final exams; dining hall dinners; and, more recently, Zoom lectures, the end is in sight.
 That’s right, graduation day is right around the corner, which means it’s time to celebrate the scholars in your life in style.
 Not sure what to gift the next generation of movers and shakers?
 That’s where we come in.
-Our Style team has gathered the best college graduation gifts on the market right now—from first-apartment must-haves to workplace necessities—to ensure your loved ones’ transition from academia to adulthood is seamless.
+Our style team has gathered the best college graduation gifts on the market right now—from first-apartment must-haves to workplace necessities—to ensure your loved ones’ transition from academia to adulthood is seamless.

 For When the Twin Extra-Long Gets an Upgrade

 Gone are the days when going to sleep means struggling with ill-fitting sheets and squishing onto a narrow mattress.
 Once your loved one leaves campus, they’ll need a totally new bed setup.
 Go big with a Casper mattress (it ergonomically aligns the spine) or opt for the more budget-friendly choice of a percale bed bundle in a very grown-up crisp white.
 Throw in scalloped pillowcases and the softest mohair throw ever (trust us), and your grad will rest easy, even on the night before their first day at work.

 For When the Bathroom Becomes Noncommunal